 He has taught 20,000+ students in 130+ countries, and his product management courses have been translated into 3 languages.
 Every Friday, he emails a knowledge-dense product management training video to his readers.

-Cliff Gilley is a product manager and consultant focused on Agile and Scrum product development methods.
-He runs a blog called The Clever PM, which offers an upbeat, accessible stack of of regular tips, tricks, and hacks to help product managers become smarter and better at what they do.
+Cliff Gilley is a project management experts and consultant focused on Agile and Scrum product development methods.
+He runs a blog called The Clever PM, which offers an upbeat, accessible stack of regular tips, tricks, and hacks to help product managers become smarter and better at what they do.

 Tim’s focus is on what he calls “holistic product management”.
 In Tim’s words: